דלג לתוכן הראשי

 NAC (N-Acetyl Cysteine) 🟡

-Perhaps the most interesting supplement here: NAC is a building block for glutathione production, and in medical doses it is clinically proven as an antidote for acetaminophen (paracetamol) overdose, precisely because it replenishes glutathione stores in the liver.
+Perhaps the most interesting supplement here: NAC is a building block for glutathione production, and in medical doses it is a proven clinical treatment as an antidote for acetaminophen (paracetamol) overdose, precisely because it replenishes glutathione stores in the liver.
 Beyond this emergency use, it is studied for general antioxidant support.
 Common supplement dosage: 600-1200 mg per day.
 Purchase NAC on iHerb.

 Alpha-Lipoic Acid (ALA) 🟡